 Bring Your Own Big Wheel, which starts around 4 pm on April 5, takes place in Potrero Hill, on Vermont Street, Lombard’s lesser-known but equally twisted sister.
 Watch from the sidelines or join in the action, but be sure whatever you’re riding on is made of plastic, with no metal parts, lest you impale fellow riders.
 And leave the booze at home (or be very discreet with it), as cops have been aggressively busting drinking at this alcohol-free event.
-And be sure to ride your bike instead of driving, as parking is a nightmare.
+And be sure to ride your bike instead of driving, as parking at big wheel races in San Francisco is a nightmare.

 3. Watch the pros fly by at the Amgen Tour of California.